On the failure of the Denjoy-Wolff Theorem in convex domains: Introduction

+{Note that in the previous result, $\Omega$ is not assumed to be bounded, nor convex---although a certain ``weak convexity'' is assumed at the origin.
+Moreover, no regularity conditions are assumed on $\partial \Omega$.
+Clearly, the statement is invariant under biholomorphisms in the following sense: if $D\subset \C^N$, $N\geq 2$, is a domain such that there exists a domain $\Omega$ as in the hypotheses of Theorem~\ref{thm:main} and a biholomorphism $\Theta:\Omega\to D$ which extends continuously to $\partial \Omega$ in a neighboorhood of the origin, then $D$ does not satisfy the Denjoy-Wolff property.}

-The proof of the previous theorem is based on the construction of a ``one-variable-bidimensional dynamics' trick, and it is based on the following generalisation of a theorem of Carath\'eodory, which can be of interest by itself:
+{The proof of the previous theorem relies on a two-dimensional construction based on pathological behaviour of one dimensional Riemann maps.
+This argument needs the following generalisation of a theorem of Carath\'eodory which might be interesting in its own}.

 \begin{proposition} Let $g:\D\to \C$ be univalent.
 Let $\sigma\in \partial \D$ and let $\{w_n\}\subset\D$ be a sequence converging non-tangentially to $\sigma$ such that there exists $C>0$ so that $k_\D(w_n,w_{n+1})\leq C$ for all $n$.
 Then